schierlm/Oberon-extended-history/README.md

 * Module loader resolves all references to external procedures and global module data at load/link time - an access to an external object is no different than an access to a non-imported global object
 * Freely relocatable and executable pre-linked binaries M.bin using ORL.Relocate and ORL.Execute
 * Possibility to generate pre-linked boot-loaders consisting of multiple modules using ORL.Link

+For an Extended Oberon system that does not use any fixup chains, see http://github.com/andreaspirklbauer/Oberon-system-without-fixup-chains.

 **REVISION:** 17.3.2020